Yakabuff/v/README.md

 A simple modified Minecraft client with a module and event system.

-The name is derived from it's initial name, Vapid.
-However, that name was unfitting for a client made for _Victory_.
+The name is derived from it's initial name, V. However, that name was unfitting for a client made for _Victory_.

 building
 =======